robsondepaula/devops-with-kubernetes/part5/5_01/README.md

 Notice the https://example.com/ was downloaded successfully per the assignment instructions.

-You can visit the cloned dummy site by port forwarding to 5000 on the Pod, use *kubectl* or *Lens* itself to do so and check the results as illustrated on the screenshot below.
+You can visit the cloned dummy site by port forwarding to 5000 on the Pod, use *kubectl* or *Lens* itself to do so, and check the results as illustrated on the screenshot below.

 ![site](./5_01_2.png)